This article will cover the following topics:

 Import Options when duplicates are found

 Pipeliner will then begin to import your records.
-As part of the import process, it will check the data that already exists in Pipeliner.
+As part of the import process, it will check the data that already exists in Pipeliner based on the Deduplication field you have chosen in your Import Settings.

-If any of the Accounts that you’re importing has the same "Name and/or Website" as a record that already exists, you’ll be able to choose what to do ⤵
+If any of the Accounts that you’re importing has the same value in the selected Deduplication field as a record that already exists, you’ll be able to choose what to do ⤵

 Skip duplicates — duplicate records will not be imported and will remain in the import preview once the non-duplicates have been imported.